There's a saying in medicine: When you hear hoofbeats, think of horses not zebras.

 Moreover, some medical groups suggest those with African-American ethnicity should begin screening at 45, not 50.

-Because so many of these tips depend on a strong relationship with a primary care physician, thats the single best step to lower your cancer risk.
-Florida Hospital Medical Groups physician finder allows you to search by zip code, specialty, languages spoken, ages served and more to find a doctor whos the right fit for you.
+Because so many of these tips depend on a strong relationship with a primary care physician, that's the single best step to lower your cancer risk.
+AdventHealth Medical Group's physician finder allows you to search by zip code, specialty, languages spoken, ages served and more to find a doctor who's the right fit for you.